ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 Now that we have cluster ready let's play around.

-# Test externalTrafficPolicy: Local
+# Test `externalTrafficPolicy: Local`

-Let's test out how externalTrafficPolicy: Local affects NodePort service and how it forces to use local end-points
+Let's test out how *externalTrafficPolicy: Local* affects NodePort service and how it forces it to use local end-points

 We will deploy one simple NGINX Deployment that when invoked will reply with information about what Pod and what Node (name) its running on .

-We will taint Node 1 with taint that our deployment/pods don't tolerate thus - no pods will be scheduled on Node 1 .
+We will `taint` Node ***kind-worker*** with taint that our deployment/pods don't tolerate thus - no pods will be scheduled on Node *kind-worker* .

-Then we will deploy 2 replicas of this deployment and expose this deployment using NodeType service.
+Then we will deploy 2 replicas of this deployment and expose this deployment using ***NodeType*** service.
+Service will use *externalTrafficPolicy: Local*

-Now due to nature of NodeType port - you can hit on port 32070 on any of the pods and you should get reply .
+Now due to nature of NodeType port - you can hit on port **32070** on any of the pods and you should get reply .
 This is one of the promises of NodeType service.
-But since we have added `externalTrafficPolicy` to `Local` NodePort service running on (IPTables) Node 1 will look for local pod to forward traffic/packets to - but will will not find it and we should get Error
+But since we have added `externalTrafficPolicy` to `Local` NodePort service running on (IPTables) Node *kind-worker* will look for local pod to forward traffic/packets to - but it will not find it and we should get Error

 ## Create simple NGINX deployment and service

 Let's create a simple NGINX base deployment with 2 replicas and expose deployment with service running on port *32070*

-Just for simply city we will make sure that pods get scheduled on node `kind-worker2` and `kind-worker3` - so lets taint node `kind-worker`
+Just for simplicity we will make sure that pods get scheduled on node `kind-worker2` and `kind-worker3` - so lets taint node `kind-worker`

 `kubectl taint node kind-worker no=testpod:NoSchedule`{{execute}}